Data model

 deleted_at timestamp Date of deletion

-Administration directory service
+Administration directory services

 An administration directory service is an application that collects data on a company's users or IT equipment, enabling them to be administered.